ncredinburgh/JavaForSmallTeams/tests/5_write_specifications_not_tests.md

 We are not testing, we're *specifying*.

-To test something you only need to verify that it does what it does.
+To test something you only need to verify that it "does what it does".
 To specify you need to describe the important things that it must do in a way that can be clearly understood.

 A good specification describes *only* the important things.

 It describes what something *must* do without making assumptions about how it will do it.
 It allows for multiple implementations.
-If a specification is tied to one implementation then it is *over-specified*.
+If a specification is tied to one implementation then it is *over-specified* and will have to change when the implementation does.

 So this is what we must aim for - an executable specification of our code.